 We have experienced this trend starting in 2019, when PACCAR asked our team to audit, revamp and update the brand architecture for their brands like PaccarParts and PaccarLease.
-It took our team months to complete the project.
-Now, the new brand styles guides are being translated and localized around the world!
+While it took our team months to complete the project, the new brand style guides are being translated and localized around the world!

 Strategic SEO that uses specific industry terms is the best method to target your B2B audience

 When you are thinking of the information you would like to share on your company’s website with clients, ask yourself: